This is an updated version of a previously published post.

 These two trips should last us for about a week with everything else we had in the pantry.

 - Zero waste in a food desert is pretty much an impossibility.
 And that’s OK.
-No one is going to be perfectly zero waste and you (and others!) need to have a lot of grace when faced with extra challenges.
-Put some emphasis on going zero waste and remember that small changes are important too!
+No one is going to be perfectly zero waste, particularly when faced with extra barriers.
+Put emphasis on going zero waste and remember that small changes are important too.
+Plus, who’s to say what zero waste looks like?
+Your choices are your own and no one should make you feel otherwise.

 - Recycling is not the best option, but it’s better than nothing.
 Choose glass or metal over plastic when possible.
 That being said, getting your recycling to a bin is a different story… (Unsurprisingly, if communities are food deserts they’re also under-served in just about every other area too.
 Go figure.)

-- Bring sturdy cloth bags.
+- Bring sturdy cloth bags when shopping.
 Not only will this get you away from plastic bags, but it’ll make your trip much easier.
 If you’re walking far or riding public transport, don’t live in fear that your plastic bag will break.
 Grab a couple of sturdy tote bags for the road.

 - Consider making some of the food you usually buy.
 Again, people living in food deserts and on a strict budget are also likely to be time poor.
 So while you may not have time to bake loaves of fresh bread, consider crock pot options instead of frozen TV dinners, prepackaged pasta/rice meals, etc.